dhis2designlab/guides/pages/ui.md

 ## Standards
 For each of the components in the UI there is are recommended usages, in other words standards for how (and when) to use the different components.
-They are described [here][standards-style-guide].
+They are described [here][standards-style-guide] under the *Components* section.

 ## Getting started